Using a Label Comprehension Study for Nonprescription Drug Products

 With loads of experience in survey methodology and creating questionnaires, this comes easy to us.
 Stay tuned for a closer look at questionnaire design considerations for label and user comprehension.

-Read the full guidance document or contact us directly to discuss your label or user comprehension study needs with a genetic test FDA expert.
+Read the full guidance document or contact us directly to discuss your user or label comprehension study needs with a genetic test FDA expert.

 About the Author